Possession of Opiates

 When it comes to Illinois state law, drug crimes are some of the most harshly punished around.
 In fact, possession of a controlled substance in Illinois is a felony criminal offense, which means that you could find yourself facing prison time and steep fines if you were to end up on the wrong side of drug law.
 This is all set forth in the Illinois Controlled Substances Act, 720 ILCS 570/1 et seq.
 With felony offenses, the typical sentence is at least one year of prison time – but depending upon the type of drug and the amount you are carrying, you could end up with much more prison time as well as several hundred thousand dollars’ worth of fines.

-If you are being investigated for drug possession in Illinois, it is incredibly important that you reach out to an experienced attorney today who can help ensure that your rights are upheld.
+If you are being investigated for drug possession in Illinois, it is incredibly important that you reach out to an experienced criminal defense attorney today who can help ensure that your rights are upheld.
 The longer that you wait to speak with one, the more time they lose when it comes to scrutinizing your case and constructing the best possible defense.
 You should consider contacting a criminal defense attorney familiar with Illinois criminal law.
-Brian G. Hiatt, attorney at law, for example, understands how to handle drug possession and distribution charges, and will work hard to ensure that you receive the least serious charge possible.
+Drug Possession lawyer Brian G. Hiatt, attorney at law, understands how to handle drug possession and distribution charges, and will work hard to ensure that you receive the least serious charge possible.

 Opiates and Illinois Drug Law